Rapid City Indian School: Rapid City school years

 Three reservations were close enough to the school to enroll students: the Pine Ridge, Rosebud, and Cheyenne River reservations.
 Towards the 1900s, approximately 650 children went to Rapid City Indian School from Wyoming, Montana, and western South Dakota.
 Indian police around the different reservations would make sure that students came to school each day, including an escort for a child if they had missed school the day before.
 The first superintendent, Ralph P. Collins, made controversy with reservation officials by travelling around to different reservations to recruit children to the school then forcing them all to travel by wagon to Rapid City, taking away students from the on-reservation schools.
-His tactics were criticized as many opponents viewed this as similar to the slave trade, causing the commissioner of Indian Affairs, Francis Ellington Leupp, to ban recruiters going to reservations in 1908.
+His tactics were criticized as many opponents viewed this as similar to the slave trade, causing the commissioner of Indian Affairs, Francis E. Leupp, to ban recruiters going to reservations in 1908.
 In 1909, students enrolled at the Chamberlain Indian School in South Dakota who had come from the Crow Creek and Lower Brule Indian Reservation were transferred to Rapid City.
 The early 1900s to 1930s showed many families wanting to keep their families together, prompting the school to keep their lower grades available to keep up enrollment, as many boarding schools split up the younger elementary grades from the older grades.
 Some students and families who decided to have their children attend Rapid City decided so based on the extensiveness of the course catalog and due to the fact that the parents or relatives of these students gained jobs at the school.

 Rapid City ran a very strict program.
 Their techniques stemmed from military drills and discipline, requiring students to walk in straight lines, walk in an orderly fashion, be at their dormitories during certain times of the day, and only allowing rowdiness during recess.
 The teacher-student ratio was extremely low, resulting in a lax of discipline with teachers stretched so thin during the day.
 However, teachers were able to enforce their power over the students through verbal abuse and humiliation, fueling students to run away as a way to enforce their own power over the administration.